What is a PMI Payment on a New York City Mortgage?

 Pros and Cons of PMI

-There are both advantages and disadvantages when it comes to PMI, so be sure to weigh all options before deciding.
+There are advantages and disadvantages to PMI, so be sure to weigh all options before deciding.

 Pros

-- Purchase a home with a lower down payment.
-If you need a house fast and can’t wait to save for a down payment, this allows you to snag the home of your dreams.
+• Purchase a home with a lower down payment.
+If you need a house fast and can’t wait to save for a down payment, you can snag the home of your dreams.

 Cons

-- PMI is an additional monthly cost.
-Your already expensive mortgage is about to get even more expensive.
+• PMI is an additional monthly cost.
+Your already expensive mortgage is about to get even more costly.
 PMI usually costs anywhere from 0.5%-1% of the entire annual loan amount in addition to your mortgage and other associated fees.

-- Can be difficult to terminate.
-While you can cancel PMI after you pay off 20%, you may be required by your lender to send a written cancellation notice as well as an official appraisal of the property before the PMI can be removed.
+• It can be difficult to terminate.
+While you can cancel PMI after you pay off 20%, your lender may require you to send a written cancellation notice and an official appraisal of the property before the PMI can be removed.

 4 Different Types of PMI